 Pool Information & Resources

-The Blue Mountain Lake Club Pools & Spray Park will be “Swim at Your Own Risk” for the 2019 season and will be staffed with Pool Attendants and Badge Monitors.
-The Pool Attendants are responsible for, and authorized to, enforce all rules (as provided) and may evict violators of these rules as they deem necessary.
-Please remember, Pool Attendants are NOT lifeguards and they are NOT babysitters.
+The Blue Mountain Lake Club Pools & Spray Park are “Swim at Your Own Risk” and are staffed with Pool and Gate Attendants.
+The Pool and Gate Attendants are responsible for, and authorized to, enforce all rules (as provided) and may evict violators of these rules as they deem necessary.
+Please remember, Pool and Gate Attendants are NOT lifeguards and they are NOT babysitters.
 They are hired to enforce the pool rules and to keep the pool and spray park clean and safe.

 Pool Rules & Waiver